 8.)
 A female will give birth approximately every 3 – 4 years.

 9.)
-When stricken with an illness, chimpanzees will typically tend to eat plants that have a medicinal value in an effort to heal themselves.
+A testament to their intelligence is that when they get sick, chimpanzees will typically tend to eat plants that have a medicinal value in an effort to heal themselves.

 10.)
 Although typically gentle animals, a frightened or anxious male chimp, for example, is capable of incredible strength and a fierce ability to attack!